By: Kathleen Berchelmann MD, FAAP

 The flu vaccine may be given at the same time as other vaccines, but at a different place on the body.
 It is also important to note that children 6 months through 8 years of age may need two doses spaced one month apart to be fully protected.
 These children should receive their first dose as soon as the vaccine is available in their community.
 Live vaccines (like the MMR and chickenpox vaccines) may be given together or at least 4 weeks apart.

 10. Children with egg allergy can still get the flu vaccine.

 Children with an egg allergy can safely get the flu shot from their pediatrician without going to an

 allergy specialist.
 For children with a history of severe egg allergy, your pediatrician may recommend you see an allergy specialist.

 About Dr. Berchelmann:

-Kathleen Berchelmann, MD, FAAP, is a pediatrician at St. Louis Children's Hospital, Assistant Professor of Pediatrics at Washington University School of Medicine, and an official spokesperson for the American Academy of Pediatrics.
-Dr. Berchelmann is the co-founder and director of ChildrensMD.org, a blog written by five dynamic mom-pediatricians who share their true confessions of trying to apply science and medicine to motherhood.
-She and her husband are raising five children.
+Kathleen Berchelmann, MD, FAAP, is a pediatrician at Mercy Children's Hospital, Clinical Assistant Professor of Pediatrics at The University of Missouri School of Medicine, and an official spokesperson for the American Academy of Pediatrics.
+Kathleen and her husband are raising six children.